NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

-If the ``--datum`` option is specified, ``bundle_adjust`` will write the triangulated world position for every feature being matched in two or more images, and the mean absolute residuals (reprojection errors) for each position, before and after optimization.
+If the ``--datum`` option is specified, ``bundle_adjust`` will write the triangulated world position for every feature being matched in two or more images, and the mean absolute residuals (that is, reprojection errors, :numref:`bundle_adjustment`) for each position, before and after optimization.
 The files are named

 ::